PjrCodes/CodeStyliser/README.md

 }
 ```

-*It is my suggestion to check all the code once this utility is finished running, as few issues may arise*.

-There is no guarantee that this software will work out of the box without any issues.
-Please check [License](#License) for more details
+*It is my suggestion to check all the code once this utility is finished running, as there is no guarantee that this software will work out of the box without any issues.*

 **NOTE:** This utility will replace all `\r\n` line endings with `\n`.

 ## Usage

 This utility is written in Python 3.7.7, 64-Bit.
 However, you **dont** need to have python installed on your machine.

+**NOTE:** The binary file attached works only for 64-Bit Linux systems.
+It **WILL** not run for any other operating system.

+The binary has been tested on Ubuntu 16.04 LTS

 The usage is as follows: